Luke Perry Remembered By Small Tennessee Town He Called Home

-At perhaps the peak of Luke Perry’s fame in the 1990s, the actor wasn’t dreaming of an isolated home in a gated Los Angeles community, he was purchasing a property in rural Dickson, Tennessee, a place most of his fans had never heard of, WREG News reports.
+At perhaps the peak of Luke Perry’s fame in the 1990s, the actor wasn’t dreaming of an isolated home in a gated Los Angeles community, he was purchasing a property in rural Dickson County, Tennessee, a place most of his fans had never heard of, WREG News reports.

 Residents of that town remember Perry as a down-to-earth neighbor who was friendly and decidedly ordinary in his day-t0-day dealings.